glouppe/info8006-introduction-to-ai/projects/project3/README.md

  	- 3.a. - **1 point** - Provide a measure of the uncertainty of the belief state(s).
 	- 3.b. - **1 point** - Provide a measure of the quality of the belief state(s).
 	- 3.c. - **2 points** - Run your filter implementation several times against `/pacman_module/layouts/large_filter.lay` layout, all ghosts and 5 carefully chosen parameters of the rusty sensor.
-		 - Record the two aforementioned measures (see `_recordMetrics` function in `beliefstateagent.py`) over trials and time.
+		 - Record the two aforementioned measures (see `_record_metrics` function in `beliefstateagent.py`) over trials and time.
 		 - As the number of pages of the report is limited, we advise you to minimise the number of plots by combining curves whenever possible.
 		 - You need to mention the 5 parameters that you have chosen for the rusty sensor.
 Otherwise, your curves will be considered as not provided.
 		 - Each curve that does not correctly plot a mean and a variance through several simulations will be considered as not provided.
 	- 3.d. - **1 point** - How does the ghost transition model parameters affects its behavior and its impact on the belief state updates?
 Justify your answer by using your measures and the model itself.
 	- 3.e. - **1 point** - How does the rusty sensor parameter affects its behavior and its impact on the belief state updates?
 Justify your answer by using your measures and the model itself.
 	- 3.f. - **1 point** - How would you implement a stochastic Pacman controller eager to eat ghosts using only its current position, the set of legal actions and the current belief state?
-                 - You do not need to provide a pseudo-code algorithm, only to explain intuitively and in a few lines your implementation strategy.
+                 - You do not need to provide a pseudo-code algorithm, just explain intuitively and in a few lines your implementation strategy.

 ---